AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 12. **Wait** until the library's status shows as **Installed** before continuing.

-### Task 11: Configure Key Vault-backed Databricks secret store
+### Task 2: Configure Key Vault-backed Databricks secret store

-In an earlier task, you added application secrets to Key Vault, such as the Cosmos DB connection string.
+Azure Key Vault is used to Securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets.
+In addition, secrets that are stored in Azure Key Vault are centralized, giving the added benefits of only needing to update secrets in one place, such as an application key value after recycling the key for security purposes.

+When you executed the deployment template at the beginning of this Quickstart guide, a new Azure Key Vault was provisioned.
+The template went on to store application secrets in Azure Key Vault, then configured the Function Apps and Web App to securely connect to Azure Key Vault by performing the following steps:

+- Add secrets to the provisioned Key Vault.
+- Create a system-assigned managed identity for each Azure Function App and the Web App to read from the vault.
+- Create an access policy in Key Vault with the "Get" secret permission, assigned to each of these application identities.

 In this task, you will configure the Key Vault-backed Databricks secret store to securely access these secrets.

 Azure Databricks has two types of secret scopes: Key Vault-backed and Databricks-backed.
 These secret scopes allow you to store secrets, such as database connection strings, securely.
 If someone tries to output a secret to a notebook, it is replaced by `[REDACTED]`.
 This helps prevent someone from viewing the secret or accidentally leaking it when displaying or sharing the notebook.